cbworden/shake-doc/technical_guide.rst

 *********************************************

 :ref:`Wald et al. \(1999b\) <wald1999b>` relates recorded ground motions to Modified Mercalli Intensities in California.
-While not the first work of its type, Wald, et al. had the advantage of using several earthquakes that were both very well surveyed for MMI, and also well instrumented for recorded ground motions.
+While not the first work of its type, Wald et al. had the advantage of using several earthquakes that were both very well surveyed for MMI, and also well instrumented for recorded ground motions.
 By relating the ground motions to MMI, Wald et al. made possible the rapid calculation of expected intensities from recorded ground